-- a.
-Individual Student.
-A conduct review for an individual student shall be conducted as follows. - i.
-Scheduling a Conduct Review.
-A Respondent who receives a written report of misconduct is expected to contact, in writing, the Director of Student Conduct, within three business (3) days, of receiving the report to schedule a conduct review.

-A Respondent who fails to contact the Director of Student Conduct within three (3) business days may be deemed to have forfeited the Respondent's right to a conduct review and may be notified in writing of a formal charge (if any).
+- Individual Student.
+A conduct review for an individual student shall be conducted as follows. - Scheduling a Conduct Review.
+A Respondent who receives a written report of misconduct is expected to contact, in writing, the Director of Student Conduct, within three (3) business days, of receiving the report to schedule a conduct review. - A Respondent who fails to contact the Director of Student Conduct within three (3) business days may be deemed to have forfeited the Respondent's right to a conduct review and may be notified in writing of a formal charge (if any). - ii.

-ii.
 Attending a Conduct Review.
 A conduct review will consist of an informal, non-adversarial meeting between the Respondent and the Director of Student Conduct to determine whether the report of misconduct would constitute a violation under the Code.
 Such a violation would warrant filing of a formal charge.
-Following the conduct review, the Director of Student Conduct will notify the student of the determination.

-A Respondent who fails to attend a conduct review may be deemed to have forfeited the Respondent's right to a conduct review and may be notified in writing of the formal charge, if any.
+Following the conduct review, the Director of Student Conduct will notify the student of the determination. - A Respondent who fails to attend a conduct review may be deemed to have forfeited the Respondent's right to a conduct review and may be notified in writing of the formal charge, if any. - iii.

-iii.
 Mediation.
 Mediation is a voluntary, confidential process in which the Director of Student Conduct shall assist students in finding a mutually acceptable solution to their problem.
 The Director of Student Conduct will determine whether mediation is an appropriate alternative to formal charges.
 If so determined, both Complainant and Respondent must agree to mediation.
 The Director of Student Conduct or designee shall oversee the mediation.

-If the parties involved obtain a mutually acceptable agreement during mediation, the Director of Student Conduct may dismiss the case.

-If the parties involved fail to obtain a mutually acceptable agreement during mediation, the Director of Student Conduct may file a formal charge or dismiss the case.
+If the parties involved obtain a mutually acceptable agreement during mediation, the - Director of Student Conduct may dismiss the case. - If the parties involved fail to obtain a mutually acceptable agreement during mediation, the Director of Student Conduct may file a formal charge or dismiss the case. - iv.
+Prohibited Sexual Conduct Policy.
+Conduct reviews and mediations described in the Code shall not occur for incidents governed under the Prohibited Sexual Conduct Policy.
+Upon receipt of the investigative report, the Director shall within 5 business days issue a formal charge to the Respondent and forward the formal charge and investigative report to the Administrative Hearing Body.
+Written pleas, mediations, and other informal resolutions shall be governed by the Prohibited Sexual Conduct Policy and not this Code.

 b.
-Student Organization.
+Student Organization

 i.
 Investigation.

 At the discretion of the Director of Student Conduct or designee, reports of potential violations of the Code committed by a student organization may be investigated prior to initiating the student disciplinary process.
 The investigative process may be initiated based upon reports of behavior that could result in a student organization's suspension/dismissal from the University.